haukex/raspinotes/BaseInstall.md

    4. `sudo apt-get install --no-install-recommends aptitude ufw vim git screen moreutils minicom ntpdate socat lsof tshark dnsutils elinks lftp jq zip tofrodos proxychains4 build-essential cpanminus liblocal-lib-perl perl-doc python3-pip python3-dev`
       (these are my preferred tools on top of the Lite edition, you may modify this as you like)
+      - Note: The installation of `tshark` will ask whether non-superusers should be able to capture packets, I usually say yes

    5. Misc.